bekkari101/MultiBranchNet/README.md

  - Multi-branch architectures: Our approach is inspired by the idea of processing features along parallel paths and concatenating outputs, akin to GoogLeNet/Inception blocks, but simplified to fully connected branches on flattened conv features.
 Reference: [GoogLeNet (Multi-Branch Networks) in D2L](https://d2l.ai/chapter_convolutional-modern/googlenet.html).
  - Fully-connected MNIST baselines: Simple FCNNs can be effective but tend to use many more parameters for similar or lower accuracy.
 Example: an FCNN with ~118k parameters reporting 87.22% accuracy [`HandWritten_Digits_FCNN.ipynb`](https://github.com/Ahmad-Ali-Rafique/Handwritten-Digit-Recognition-MNIST/blob/main/HandWritten_Digits_FCNN.ipynb).
  - Classic CNNs (e.g., LeNet-5 variants) often reach >99% accuracy with 60k–200k+ parameters.
 MultiBranchNet targets competitive accuracy with a fraction of parameters by factorizing dense processing across branches.

+## Environment

+- Tested on: Python 3.10, PyTorch 2.1.0 (CUDA-enabled).
+CPU also works.
+- Install deps: `python -m pip install -r requirements.txt`

+## Limitations

+- MNIST is simple; results may not translate to harder datasets (e.g., CIFAR-10/100).
+- Some confusions remain (see confusion matrix under `code/result/run_xxx/plots/`).
+- Baseline figures are examples and can vary by preprocessing/architecture; see linked sources.

 ### Notes